How to ensure that you send successful campaigns and haven’t missed any details?

 Your contacts should be able to grasp the main subject of your email at the first glance.
 Also, place a CTA button on top of your campaign to push your contacts to act.

-An endless email is an email that won’t be read till the end.
-Get to the point and make it simple as possible.
+An endless email is an email that won’t be read untill the end.
+Get to the point and make it as simple as possible.

 21. Don’t overload your email

 You’ll risk losing recipients if your emails are cramped with too much text and information.
-Be concise and allow some space in your content!
+Be concise and allow some space in your design!